McGill Timber Structures Group

 Abebaw holds a B.Sc. in Civil Engineering (Structural Engineering) from Adama Science and Technology University (2013) and an M.S. in Computational Structural Engineering from Chungbuk National University (2019), during which he participated in multiple research projects and published three papers.
 He joined McGill-TSG in Fall 2023 and is co-supervised by Professors Matiyas Bezabeh and Colin Rogers.
 His research develops, tests, and advances performance-based design for a novel timber–steel hybrid structural system.

-Research: Development, testing, and performance-based design of a novel timber-steel hybrid structural system
+PhD research: Development, testing, and performance-based design of a novel timber-steel hybrid structural system

 Supervisor: Professor Matiyas Bezabeh